The Cake Bar sells classic cake flavors with a Southern twist. Courtesy of The Cake Bar

 The bakery not only sells award-winning carrot, Southern red velvet, BIRD blue vanilla, and sea salt caramel cupcakes, but they offer cookies, bars, brownies and pies as well.
 Open for breakfast and lunch, BIRD also serves quiche, muffins, banana bread, croissants, sandwiches and soups.

 Boulangerie by Village Baking Co.

-Village Baking Co.‘s one stop shop for breads, croissants and rolls, the Boulangerie is located in Lower Greenville.
+Village Baking Co.‘s one stop shop for breads, croissants and rolls, the Boulangerie recently opened a second location in the Knox district.
 The company was started in 2004 by husband and wife Clint and Kim Cooper.
-There are now two locations you can pick up your baked goods, the second being in the Design District at 4924 Woodall Street.
+There are now two locations you can pick up your baked goods, the second being in Lower Greenville.

 You must try the almond croissant, pain au chocolat and Jambon Beurre sandwich.
 At Lower Greenville, you can grab a cup of coffee and pastry and sit at a high-top bar or a patio table outside.
 Or take away a baguette for later.

 A small bakery known for its macarons in West Village, Bisous Bisous Patisserie is a great place to grab a sweet treat.
 Opened just a few years ago, this Dallas bakery makes some of the best macarons in Dallas, as well as some other French pastries.